Number | 0000000282 |

 Examination

 The student’s knowledge will be examined by a graded final exercise with coding tasks at the end of the semester including a written report.
-The final exercise is composed of multiple smaller tasks which are similar yet more elaborate than the exercises studied during the semester.
-The final exercise is personalized by using different parameter values, and each student has to submit their own report summarizing the results.
+The final exercise is composed of 3 main tasks each having multiple sub-tasks that are similar yet more elaborate than the exercises studied during the semester.
 The module grade is weighted according to the scores of each task.
 Additionally, 7% of the grade is based on the format, style of presenting the results, and readability of the report.
-In the report, students demonstrate that they are able to (1) solve Machine Learning tasks in the context of product development, (2) clearly present their outcomes, and (3) discuss the results.
+In the report, students demonstrate that they (1) understand the ML fundamentals, (2) are able to solve ML tasks in the context of product development, and (3) clearly present and discuss their outcomes.
 The deadline for submitting the report will be announced in class.
 It is typically 1-2 weeks after the last lecture.
 All aids, e.g., lecture notes, laptops, and codes, are permitted.

 Recommended literature